SallyPoon/autonomousvehicles.github.io/odometry.md

 ### ERPM Calibration
 For the ERPM, we tried to find the best value for speed to erpm gain, which was only obtainable by constantly tuning and testing the value.
 To do this tuning, we took a tape measure and extended it by around two feet, put our car's back wheels at zero meters and drive straight.
-After driving straight, we can grab the distance by doing rostopic echo /vesc/odom/pose/pose/position/x.
+After driving straight, we can grab the distance and cross reference it with its real distance.

 <figure>